-In this article we will talk about some of the typical terms you may hear around accounts receivable, including a little bit of bookkeeping 101, talk about typical payment terms and what it can mean for managing your unpaid invoices, current liabilities, and help you, as a business owner, maintain a happy balance sheet.
+In this article we will talk about some of the typical terms you may hear around accounts receivable, including a little bit of bookkeeping 101, talk about typical payment terms and what it can mean for managing your unpaid invoices and current liabilities, and help you, as a business owner, maintain a happy balance sheet.

-What is Accounts Receivable?
+What is accounts receivable?

-Accounts Receivable is an asset account on your balance sheet that literally means money that has not yet been received, such as something bought on credit or something that is billed, basically any payment method except cash.
-You’ve probably used Accounts Receivable without even realizing it before.
+Accounts receivable is an asset account on your balance sheet that literally means money that has not yet been received, such as something bought on credit or something that is billed, basically any payment method except cash.
+You’ve probably used accounts receivable without even realizing it before.
 If you work a job that earns a paycheck, then that is an example of expecting to be paid for your services, just as a business expects to be paid for the goods and services they provide.
 It’s a lot simpler when you think of it in these terms.

 For example, if you sell a product, your money went into making that product and distributing it.
 You sell it for a higher amount than you put into it.
 You receive this money from the distribution of the product and can then divide the profit into payroll and investment in more products to sell.
 The cash flows from you to the buyer and back to you again in a cycle.
-This is the sign of a healthy business.
+This is a sign of a healthy business.

-Payment terms are often described as net 30 or net 60, where the number indicates the amount of time (in days) the account has to make payment for the services or goods you provided (commonly -- and simply -- called the due date).
-For an outstanding invoice that falls outside the period of time indicated in the payment terms, the next step is often referring to the unpaid invoice to a collection agency to attempt to collect on the debt.
+Payment terms are often described as net 30 or net 60, where the number indicates the amount of time (in days) the account has to make payment for the services or goods you provided (commonly called the due date).
+For an outstanding invoice that falls outside the period of time indicated in the payment terms, the next step is often referring to the unpaid invoice to a collection agency to attempt to collect the debt.
 Oftentimes, to help avoid going down the collection agency route, organizations will offer discounts for early payment.

 Managing liabilities in your company’s balance sheet can be a tricky proposition.
 It is often helpful to assess the number of accounts, the line of credit each debtor has (factoring in the accounts’ overall size), and look at how these accounts are impacting you in both the short-term and long-term.
 One common way to look at managing your liabilities is looking at your accounts receivable turnover ratio, which is basically how many of your accounts receivable are paid in full.